silvodesigns/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+`The DOM stands for the document object model and it is how the broswers structures a page and read the html elements`

 2. What is an event?

+`An event is any interaction that the user has with a website such as scrolling, clicking, typing in a word or touching the screen`

 3. What is an event listener?

+`An event listener is a listener for event that notifies us the developer when whatever event we wanted to know of has taken place`

 4. Why would we convert a NodeList into an Array?

+`to have access to JavaScript Array methods such as map() and reverse()`

 5. What is a component?

+`Components are reusable code for functionalities on a website `

 ### Git Set up